 |Here again, Tusker is in the background awaiting an opportunity to get in on the pellet frenzy.
 He visits several times a day while these or other zebras may stop by a few times a week.|

-As a matter of fact, after we spent most of the morning updating and working on the “money, money, money,” (click here for the Abba song) we’re excited to take off soon for another of those bumpy rides, always providing us with such pleasure to be a part of the magical world surrounding us here in the park.
+After we spent most of the morning updating and working on the “money, money, money” (click here for the Abba song), we’re excited to take off soon for another of those bumpy rides, always providing us with such pleasure to be a part of the magical world surrounding us here in the park.

-For all of our reader/friends in the US, please have a safe and meaningful Labor Day weekend as you wind down the summer months.
-Here in South Africa, we’re ramping us for spring to begin soon on September 21st.
+For all of our readers/friends in the US, please have a safe and meaningful Labor Day weekend as you wind down the summer months.
+Here in South Africa, we’re ramping us for spring to begin soon, on September 21st.

-We’re worlds apart in distance but close at hand in our hearts.
+We’re worlds apart in the distance but close at hand in our hearts.
 Happy day!

 Photo from one year ago today, September 1, 2017: